Modern Slavery Act Statement

 Due diligence processes

 We seek to minimise the number of suppliers we work with in order to allow us to work more closely with those we do.
-The addition of new suppliers to our system is managed by the Procurement team in line with our policies.
+The addition of new suppliers to our system is managed by the Procurement team in line with our policies, and our process was enhanced in 2019 with additional checks and information collected.

-Our central procurement team ensure that all of our suppliers are aware of our policy and our terms and conditions.
-From 2017-18 all new suppliers must confirm they have read, understood and comply with our terms and conditions which cover labour issues and complete a questionnaire covering their policies in risk areas including slavery and human trafficking before they are accepted as a supplier.
+Our central procurement team ensure that all our suppliers are aware of our policy and our Terms and Conditions.
+Since 2017, all new suppliers have been required to confirm they have read, understood and comply with our Terms and Conditions, which cover labour issues, and complete a questionnaire covering their policies in risk areas including slavery and human trafficking before they are accepted as a supplier.

-If a supplier is found to be unable to meet our terms and conditions or policies, we will consider terminating our relationship with them as soon as practicable.
+If a supplier is found to be unable to meet our Terms and Conditions or policies, we will review our relationship with them as soon as practicable.
+During 2019-20, we are pleased that we did not encounter any occasions where we needed to consider terminating a relationship.